 Skip to content

-We are delighted to invite you to a rich programme of exhibitions, concerts, guided tours and experiences.
+We welcome you to a vibrant programme of exhibitions, concerts, guided tours and unique experiences at Kode this summer.

-See what awaits you and secure your tickets.
+Discover what awaits you — and secure your tickets today!

-Edvard Grieg’s music is, of course, a wonderful experience in itself, but it takes on new dimensions when you hear it where it was composed.
+Edvard Grieg’s music takes on an entirely new depth when you experience it in the very place where it was composed.

-Experiencing a concert at Edvard Grieg’s home makes it even easier to understand why this place still feels like a key to encountering his music.
+A concert at his home Troldhaugen makes it even clearer why this setting still feels like a key to understanding — and coming closer to — his music

 Hagefest på Troldhaugen / Garden party at Troldhaugen, 1906.
 Foto: ukjent / Bergen Offentlige bibliotek.